willroberts/willroberts.github.io/Portfolio.md

 ## Building Escape Game (Unreal Engine 4, 2017)

+This is a simple first-person game where the player is tasked with finding the way out of a single room.
+The level makes use of starter content, light sources, and a trigger volume which powers a hidden pressure plate in the room.

+All game logic is implemented in C++.

 <img src="images/BuildingEscape.png" alt="Building Escape Game" />

 ## Pong Clone (Custom SDL2 Engine, 2017)